Parameter Analysis and Optimization of Layer Fidelity for Quantum Processor Benchmarking at Scale: Analyzing the impact of varying gate lengths

 \begin{enumerate} \item \textbf{Isolated RB}: A variant of simultaneous RB where 2Q gates are spaced apart by at least two idle qubits.
 No barriers are applied. \item \textbf{Isolated RB (with a delay)}: Same as (1), but each 2Q gate is followed by an additional delay such that the total duration of the layer equals the maximum gate duration in that disjoint layer.
 This captures length-dependent effects but not crosstalk. \item \textbf{Layer Fidelity RB}: Simultaneous RB as described in the layer fidelity protocol.
 This applies barriers and engages all gates in the current disjoint layer.
 This captures both crosstalk and length-dependent effects. \end{enumerate}

-Previous work has shown that 2Q gate error distributions are tighter on Herons than on Eagles when considering crosstalk and equal gate durations \cite{lf}.
+Previous work has shown that 2Q gate error distributions are tighter on Herons R2 than on Eagles R3 when considering crosstalk and equal gate durations \cite{lf}.
 Here, we extend this analysis to include longer gate durations.

-We measure all 2Q gate errors on $ibm\_marrakesh$ and $ibm\_sherbrooke$ with the methods described above and analyze their distributions using normal quantile plots.
-In both cases, median errors are lowest for isolated RB, followed by the isolated RB with delay and then layered RB.
+We measure all 2Q gate errors on both processors with the methods described above and analyze their distributions using normal quantile plots.
+In both cases, median errors are lowest for isolated RB, followed by the isolated RB with delay, and then layered RB.

-On $ibm\_marrakesh$, the differences in median 2Q errors across these distributions are small (see Fig.~\ref{fig:fig5} (c)).
-On this device, 22 out of 176 gates have a duration 17\% longer than the median.
-Our data shows that lengthening the duration of some 2Q gates has little impact on layered RB outcomes.
+On Heron R2, the differences in median 2Q errors across these distributions are small (see Fig.~\ref{fig:fig8} (a)).
+On this device, the longest gates is 17\% longer than the median duration.
+Our data shows that this relative difference in duration has little impact on layered RB outcomes.
+On Eagle R3, the effect is more pronounced.
+On this device, the longest gate is 65\% longer than the median duration.
+We observe that the median isolated RB error with a delay is 2x higher than the isolated RB case with no delay.
+The layered RB case, which also incorporates crosstalk, notably shows even larger errors (3.9x higher than the median isolated RB case).